Fifth wheels look fascinating and grab the attention of many campers. However, there are some differences between them and your average RV.

 It allows you to take turns and maneuvers without any stress.
 Even the people in the trailer can move around comfortably due to the stable movement and steady connection.

-The even weight spread allows the trucks to carry much heavier trailers with ease.
+The even weight spread allows the trucks to carry much heavier trailers easily.

 Massive Storage Capacity